 THE DIFFERENCE BETWEEN COLLEGE AND UNIVERSITY IN CANADA

 In Canada, there are significant differences between higher education institutions labeled colleges and those designated universities.
-Knowing the distinctions will help you decide which institution is the better option for you.
+Knowing the distinctions will help you decide which institution is the better option among the different between college and university in Canada for you.

 Unlike in the United States, where the term college refers to local or community schools that confer undergraduate degrees, the college system in Canada was developed to provide technical training and diplomas that respond to shifting labour trends and the needs of a changing economy.